Quick Start

 is where the Scale CLI stores all of the built functions.
 This is where the CLI will look for

-or scale push
+or scale fn push

 .